Plarmindo/CircuitExp1/SECURITY_HARDENING_GUIDE.md

     buttons: ['Restart', 'Later'],
     title: 'Application Update',
     message: process.platform === 'win32' ? releaseNotes : releaseName,
     detail: 'A new version has been downloaded.
-Restart the application to apply the updates.'
+Restart the application to apply the updates.', };
-  };

   dialog.showMessageBox(dialogOpts).then((returnValue) => {